kartavya-ramnani/projects-and-concept/programming/go_cheatsheet.md

 When you call <code>sync.Add(1)</code> function n times while you call sync.Done() n+1 times, this leads to <code>panic: sync: negative WaitGroup counter.</code>

 #### channels
 Channels can get data from goroutines in a concurrent and efficient way.
 It is a communication mechanism that allows goroutines to exchange data, among other things.

+Create a new channel with <code>make(chan val-type)</code>.
+Channels are typed by the values they convey.
+Send a value into a channel using the channel <code><-syntax</code> and receive using <code><-channel</code>.

+Channels can be both **buffered** and **unbuffered**.
+Unbuffered means that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value.
+Buffered channels accept a limited number of values without a corresponding receiver for those values.

+#### pipelines
+A pipeline is a virtual method for connecting goroutines and channels so that the output of one goroutine becomes the input of another goroutine using channels to transfer your data.

+Benefits :
+1. Constant data flow in your program, no goroutine and channel have to wait.
+1. Fewer variables are needed and therefore less memory space is used.
+1. Simplifies the design of the program and improves its maintainability.

 ### Reflection
 Reflection is an advanced Go feature that allows you to dynamically learn the type of an